torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 done to help ensure that the user is only presented with only one cdrom interface, the interface defined in `cdrom.h`.

-CD-ROM drives are specific enough (i. e., different from other block-devices such as floppy or hard disc drives), to define a set of common **CD-ROM device operations**, *<cdrom-device>_dops*.
+CD-ROM drives are specific eyesugh (i. e., different from other block-devices such as floppy or hard disc drives), to define a set of common **CD-ROM device operations**, *<cdrom-device>_dops*.
 These operations are different from the classical block-device file